 - Operational Limitations of Smart Meter RF Mesh Networks for Outage Notification Purposes

 Smart meter “last gasp” [see Note 2] power outage notifications can be used to reliably identify when power has been lost for single customer outages, provided that the utility’s Outage Management System (OMS) [see Note 3] has been designed to process these messages.
 However, as the size of the outage grows, only a small percentage of the smart meter outage notifications will be delivered to the utility, probably for no more than 20 to 30% of the meters affected in an outage.
-Thus, it is unrealistic and false to advertise that a smart meter will identify your home as being without power with notification the utility of that condition.
+Thus, it is unrealistic and misleading to advertise that a smart meter will identify your home as being without power with notification to the utility of that condition.

 [Note 2] “last gasp” — a short burst transmission made by a smart meter upon loss of power, typically used to indicate such loss of power and often providing time and/or date information associated with the outage.

 [Note 3] Outage Management System (OMS) – utility software application that is used to help identify where power outages exist and then restore service to customers.

 Smart meter power outage notifications originating from within an RF mesh network rely on relaying that information (hopping) from one meter to another.
 For widespread outages where thousands of meters lose power simultaneously, only the meters near the fringe of the outage area may be ultimately received by a still powered gatekeeper or take-out point.
 Some utilities have back-up power supplies for the gatekeeper units and some don’t.
 Even for those that do, the gatekeepers can be overwhelmed with “last gasp” messages during large outages such that only a small percentage are correctly received and forwarded to the utility.